-The provincial states (provinciale staten) are the provinces' legislative body.
+The provincial states (provincial staten) are the provinces' legislative body.
 Their members are elected by direct universal suffrage for a four-year mandate.
-The provincial states have the power to pass by-laws and are chaired by the queen's commissioner, who cannot take part in any provincial state votes.
+The provincial states have the power to pass by-laws and are chaired by the Queen's commissioner, who cannot take part in any provincial state votes.

 The provincial executive board (gedeputeerde staten) is the province's executive body.
-It prepares and implements decision taken by the provincial states and is responsible for executing national policies at the provincial level.
-The provincial executive board is composed of the gueen's commissioner and of three to nine members designated by the provincial states.
+It prepares and implements decisions taken by the provincial states and is responsible for executing national policies at the provincial level.
+The provincial executive board is composed of the Queen's commissioner and of three to nine members designated by the provincial states.

-The queen's commissioner (commissaris van de koningin) chairs the provincial executive board and is appointed for a six-year term by the national government on the proposal of the provincial states.
+The Queen's commissioner (commissaris van de Koningin) chairs the provincial executive board and is appointed for a six-year term by the national government at the proposal of the provincial states.

-- Competences (mostly shared with the national government):

 - Regional planning

 - Social housing

 - Environment

 - Culture

 - Leisure and sports

 - Public transport, road maintenance and traffic

 - Energy

 - Tourism

 - Regional broadcasting